BrummieQuinn/Javascript/Calculator project/calculatorproject.md

 }
 ```
 - So turns out that the behaviour of the functions isn't as intended, the buttons log in the console as undefined and there is no update to the input element.
 But I have a place to start, the clicks are registering but the statements for the original program aren't doing what they did outside of the functions.
-  - I need to fix the current behaviour of my functions so I can move onto creating a calculator function.
+  - I need to fix the current behaviour of my functions so I can move onto creating a calculate function.
 I just need to iterate what I already have and be prepared to scrap or salvage what I have on my way to a solution
   - The only console.logs I'm receiving are for the equalClick function and clearClick function which are undefined.
  - I need to now narrow my focus on getting just one function to work
   - adding console.log to the clearClick function show empty for currentValue